NYC mayor promises accountability after protest chaos

 NEW YORK (AP) -

-New York City Mayor Bill de Blasio promised Saturday that both protesters and police officers will be held accountable for acts of violence at a demonstration in Brooklyn that descended into chaos and left people bloodied and vehicles burned.
+New York City Mayor Bill de Blasio promised Saturday that both protesters and police officers will be held accountable for acts of violence at a demonstration in Brooklyn that descended into chaos, and left people bloodied and vehicles burned.

-The protest, one of many around the country over the killing of George Floyd by a police officer in Minnesota, started peacefully, but problems flared after several thousand people faced off with a force of officers on the streets around a sports arena.
+The protest, one of many around the country over the killing of George Floyd by a police officer in Minnesota, started peacefully in the late afternoon in Manhattan, but problems flared after several thousand people faced off with a force of officers on the streets around a sports arena.

-De Blasio, a Democrat, expressed solidarity with demonstrators upset about police brutality, but said there will be an independent review of what went wrong.
-Gov. Andrew Cuomo said he had asked the state’s attorney general, Letitia James, to lead an inquiry and make a public report.
+Speaking the morning after the protest, de Blasio, a Democrat, expressed solidarity with demonstrators upset about police brutality, but said there will be a full review of what went wrong.

-The mayor said he was upset by videos of the confrontations “where protesters were handled very violently” by police and by reports that at least two elected officials were among the people sprayed with irritating chemicals by officers at the scene.
+He said he was upset by videos of the confrontations “where protesters were handled very violently” by police and by reports that at least two elected officials were among the people sprayed with irritating chemicals by officers at the scene.

 “That’s unacceptable, and we need to understand exactly why that happened,” the mayor said.

-But he also said a small number of protesters had come “with an agenda of violence and incitement, and they meant to harm police officers, and they did harm police officers.”
+But he also said some protesters had come “with an agenda of violence and incitement, and they meant to harm police officers, and they did harm police officers.”

 Many people in the crowd threw bottles at police.
 A mob set fire to a police van and battered several other police cruisers with clubs.